The Importance of Culture

 How to Improve Communication

 To work well, teams need to trust each other.
 Establishing connections with the people you spend the most time with is a good idea.
-When everyone is working hard towards meeting deadlines and things get stressful, your culture and environment needs to foster a sense of community, the feeling of having a “work family”.
+When everyone is working hard towards meeting deadlines and things get stressful, your culture and environment need to foster a sense of community, the feeling of having a “work family”.
 When your team is comfortable around each other, they naturally communicate better.
 Use team building exercises like lunches, games, and retreats to get them connected.
 The idea is to break down walls and foster communication.
 Give people a chance to relax together without the boundaries of the work environment.

 If your team works remotely, this bonding experience is even more crucial to improve communication and trust.
 If you can afford retreats, great.
 If not, get the team together virtually on Zoom or Google Meet on a regular basis.
 It shouldn’t always be about work either, let these meetings be social virtual “happy hours”!
 Get creative to bring your team closer together, build connections, and understand each others’ personalities and communication styles.